jurefrank/praktikum-II/README.md

 ## Introduction
 	We are small group of IT engineers, which wanted to solve a problem with management of record processing.
 With new law about saving and processing user data.
-We had to make some changes how we manage **User data**.
+We had to make some changes how we manage User data.

 ## Problem Statement
-	**New European law** includes how affected companies, websites and governments must process and manage  **User data**.
+	New European law includes how affected companies, websites and governments must process and manage  User data.

 ## Product Position Statement